 NADP maintains daily temperature and min/max records of its temperature sensitive equipment.
-Thermometers are verified at least annually against a certified National Institute of Standards and Technology (NIST) thermometer and correction factors applied if necessary or a new thermometer is purchased.
+Thermometers are verified at least annually against a certified National Institute of Standards and Technology (NIST) thermometer.
+The certified thermometer information is recorded in the first row of the following spreadsheet O:\Teams\NADP\NADP Lab\QA\Thermometer Verification\NADP Thermometer Calibration Worksheet.xlsx.
+The certified thermometer is placed in the liquid corresponding to the thermometer being tested, and allowed to stabilize.
+If the liquid container is sealed, the probe can be suspended between the shelf slats.
+The stabilization time may be increased by this method due to the blowing fans.
+The temperature reading from both thermometers is recorded in the spreadsheet.
+The difference between the two temperature readings is calculated.
+Correction factors applied if necessary or a new thermometer is purchased.
 Refrigerator thermometers must be within 1.4° C of the certified or need correction factor or replacement.
-Freezer thermometer must be within 5° C of certified or use correction factor or replace.
+Freezer thermometer must be within 5°C of certified or use correction factor or replaced.
 Temperatures are measured every business day in all sample storage units and min/max thermometers show overnight/weekend variances.
 The min/max is recorded and reset each business day so that min/max temperatures are monitored until the next business day.
 Refrigerators are expected to be in the range of 2 to 6 °C and freezers should be from 0 to -40 °C. An occasional 1-2 degree variance on the refrigerators is acceptable if the staff know that the doors have been open for sample reorganizing.
 Otherwise, the out of control temperature should be verified with a 2nd thermometer and corrective action including possible adjustment of the thermostat, replacement of thermometer batteries, and calling for service if the issue cannot be corrected.
+Samples should be relocated if the issue cannot be solved quickly.